MIRSAD-Security/MIRSAD-Website/README.md

 MIRSAD secures and organizes all captured telemetry, metadata, cryptographic hashes (SHA-256), YARA matches, AI classifications, and quarantine statuses into a structured storage architecture.
 This reliable trail provides a solid foundation for incident investigation and forensic reporting.

-For more details on database schemas and persistence, check out the [Storage and Containment Module README](Honeypot-Edge/storage_containment/README.md).

 ---

 ## 🧪 Testing & Validation